Healthy Recipes Blog

 • You can mix a cup of shredded baked chicken breast into the squash.

-• You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 They keep well!
-Reheat them gently, covered, in the microwave at 50% power.
-You can also reheat them uncovered in a 350°F oven.
+Reheat them covered in the microwave at 50% power or uncovered in a 350°F oven.
 I don't recommend freezing the leftovers.

 Nutrition per Serving